MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-how-setup-opportunity-sales-cycles-stages.md

 Repeat these steps to set up as many stages as you want within the sales cycle.

 ## <a name="to-assign-stage-cycles-to-opportunities"></a>To assign stage cycles to opportunities
 After you add the opportunities stage cycle, you can start to add sales opportunities, and then assign the stage cycle to opportunities by setting the **Sales Cycle Code** field.
-For more information, see [How to: Create Sales Opportunities](marketing-how-create-opportunities.md).
+For more information, see [Create Sales Opportunities](marketing-how-create-opportunities.md).

 ## <a name="to-set-up-activities-with-tasks"></a>To set up activities with tasks
 You can combine multiple task, for example tasks that each represent a step, in activities.
 Activity tasks are related to each other by a date formula.
 You can assign activities to opportunities, salespeople, or contacts.